 Under the Clery Act campuses are required to report campus crime statistics for certain offenses, hate crimes, arrests and disciplinary referrals to the campus judicial process.
-In all cases this data must be broken down according to the geographic location of the occurrence of the offense.
+The Clery Act also requires any incident which is classified as unfounded, be reported.
+An incident may be classified as unfounded only after investigated by a law enforcement agency.
+To classify an incident as unfounded there must be evidence that demonstrates the offense was not committed.
+In all cases, this data must be broken down according to the geographic location of the occurrence of the offense.
 These locations are defined as the campus "Clery Geography" under the Act.

-CLERY GEOGRAPHY AND CAMPUS MAP
+CLERY GEOGRAPHY